darkefx/darkXRAT-data/README.md

 🧾 Legal & Credits
 🔒 This project is for educational and cybersecurity testing purposes only.

-👨‍💻 Authored 100% by kool_efx — no external scripts, clones, or copied code were used.
+👨‍💻 Authored 100% by dark_efx — no external scripts, clones, or copied code were used.
 Special Thanks to [@74lg0](https://github.com/74lg0) for the help!

 ❗ Unauthorized use for malicious purposes is strictly discouraged.